usc-isi-digelements/horizontal-bar/README.md

 # horizontal-bar

-A Polymer Element showing a sized, labeled, colored bar with options for a checkbox with a custom toggle behavior, an icon, and a link.
+A Polymer Element showing a sized, labeled, colored bar with options for a checkbox with toggle behavior, an icon, an image, or a link.

 ### Example
 ```html